jeanhern81/Alexandria/README.md

 ---
 <a name="Description">Description:</a>

-Alexandria is user-friendly website that easily gives rental property a way to manage their properties without the hasstle of having to deal with a property management agency.
+Alexandria is user-friendly website that easily gives rental property owners a way to manage their properties without the hasstle of having to deal with a property management agency.

 By loging on to your account, you'll get an overview of your properties, rental fees, and expenses.
-It also features map and repair icons where you can keep notes of any upcoming repairs.
+It also features a map icon that when you click, a modal featuring your location.
 Adding an address is easy, simply click on the plus icon and enter your address.
+Deleting is just as easy.
+Click on the minus on the property line and the property will be deleted.

 ---
 <a name="API">API's Used:</a>

-Google Geocode, Maps API, Mashvisor
+Google Geocode, Google Maps, Mashvisor

 ---
 <a name="References">References:</a>

+<a href="https://rapidapi.com/">Rapid API</a>

+<a href="https://cloud.google.com/apis/design/documentation">Google Documentation API</a>

+<a href="https://medium.com/@vaibhav1180/how-to-use-materialize-css-modal-in-react-53f9c85ba40d">Materialize Modal Troubleshooting</a>

 ---
 <a name="Licensing">MIT Licensing:</a>